jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

 - Make sure your email service provider supports a secure connection, as non-secure connections are not supported.

-- Avoid setting up 2FA, as it may prevent QuickMail from accessing the inbox.
+- Avoid setting up 2FA, as it may prevent QuickMail from accessing the email account.

 - Check whether your subscription plan includes IMAP access.